boygao1992/StateBackPrototype/css/learn-css-layout/README.md

 [purescript-css | A type-safe library for describing, manipulating, and rendering CSS.](https://pursuit.purescript.org/packages/purescript-css/)

-a type-safe and modular way to compose inline CSS using purescript-css
+a type-safe and modular way to compose CSS using purescript-css

 `./dist/index.html`